-Genova, ’la Superba,’ is a city that makes a profound impression.
-Sandwiched between the sea and the Ligurian hills, Genova spreads upwards from the port, a jumble of a city with a long and chequered history.
-The European Capital of Culture in 2004, Genova has dozens of museums and galleries, a renowned theatre, and the largest aquarium in Europe.
+Genoa, ’la Superba,’ is a city that makes a profound impression.
+Sandwiched between the sea and the Ligurian hills, Genoa spreads upwards from the port, a jumble of a city with a long and chequered history.
+The European Capital of Culture in 2004, Genoa has dozens of museums and galleries, a renowned theatre, and the largest aquarium in Europe.
 The city has good shopping, the best nightlife in Liguria and excellent restaurants.
 Day excursions along the stunning Ligurian coast are highly recommended.

 Lamezia Terme was formed in 1968, thanks to the unification of three separate towns in the Province of Catanzaro.
 It is the central part of Calabria, a zone celebrated for its beautiful landscapes.
 The city is found between the cliffs of the Tyrrenhian coast and the sand dunes of the Ionic coast – just to the south of the Sila, a sort of Alpine range in the heart of the Mediterranean.